popcar2/GodotOS/CONTRIBUTING.md

 One thing I will always welcome is more games!
 There are just a few notes I have before you try to submit a PR for your game.

 * **Try to make your game as small as you can.** GodotOS is built in mind to run on the web, so any large files can greatly detract from its loading times and portability.
+This doesn't mean you can't have SFX or sprites, just use them in moderation!
 As a rule of thumb, try to make your game under 1 megabyte.
 Consider compressing your assets, going for a pixel-art or minimalist style, using a sprite atlas, etc.
 * Don't use autoloads in your game since it would have to always be running for the entire application.
 If you **really** need an autoload, consider passing data through save files or adding a node in `/root/`.
   Remember to delete it on window exit if you're doing this!